PKU-Alignment/Safe-Policy-Optimization/README.md

 ## Getting Started
 ### Single-Agent

 `train.py` is the entrance file.
 Running `train.py` with arguments about algorithms and environments does the training.
-For example, to run PPO-Lagrangian in Safexp-PointGoal1-v0, with 4 cpu cores and seed 0, you can use the following command:
+For example, to run PPO-Lag in Safexp-PointGoal1-v0, with 4 cpu cores and seed 0, you can use the following command:

 ```
 python train.py --env_id Safexp-PointGoal1-v0 --algo ppo_lagrangian --cores 4 --seed 0